 AHHHH, HEAVEN.
 If you didn’t know, some regular boxed cake mixes are accidentally vegan (check out some of the Duncan Hines brand varieties).
 You’ll notice that the boxed cake mixes call for eggs (also known as chicken periods).
 No worries—there are plenty of ways to replace eggs in nonvegan recipes.

 And there are also even easier ways to make boxed cake mixes.

 Yes, that’s right, folks—we’re about to take laziness to a new level with some of these recipes.
 Why waste more time baking than you need to when you could be out saving more animals and such?
 Welcome to the magical world of boxed cake mix hacks!
 (Unless otherwise specified, just mix the given ingredients together and follow the instructions on the back of your cake mix box for the baking temperature and time.
 It’s that freaking simple.)

 1. Classic Chocolate Cake

 This recipe is super-easy and produces a moist and light chocolate cake—and no, you can’t taste the soda!
-Just mix a can of Coke with your cake mix and bake.
+Ignore the instructions on the box.
+Just mix one can of Coke with your cake mix and bake.
 HINT: You can pretty much use this trick with any boxed cake mix and any soda!
 Try lemon-lime soda combined with white cake mix or Cherry Coke combined with chocolate cake mix for cherry-chocolate cake.
 YUM.